Mt. Castle Community Based Residential Facilty SIL and Adult Family Home

-Using real and simulated experiences, residents practice daily maintenace and social skills that promote healthy self esteem, self respect and confidence both individually and as a group.
-On site- training is realized on outings to area grocery and department stores, churches, restaurants, the theater, parks and othe cultural and recreational events, after which a staff assessment is reviewed with residents.
-Developments and enchancement of these skills are essential for all residents and especially for those working toward independent living.
+Using real and simulated experiences, residents practice daily living and social skills that promote healthy self esteem, self respect and confidence.
+We foster on site- training on outings to area grocery and department stores, churches, restaurants, the theater, parks and other cultural and recreational events, after which a staff assessment is reviewed with residents.
+Developments and enhancement of these skills are essential for all residents and especially for those working toward independent living.

 MCC Management and Staff

 MCC Management and Staff are a collective team of Mastered Degree, Registered Nurse (RN) ,Certified Nursing Assistants (CNA) and CBRF Certified Caregivers, trained and experienced in DHS 83 and 88 licensing requirements.
 We are professionals with training in the areas of medication administration, fire and safety procedures, and cardiopulmonary resuscitation (CPR) and most importantly, Resident's Rights.
 Training is provided in accordance with DHS and on-going in-service workshops.
 Staff briefings are conducted weekly to ensure state compliance.